missionpinball/mpf-docs/config/playfield_transfers.rst

 .. overview

-The ``playfield_transfers:`` section of your config is where you configure devices which transfer balls between playfields.
+The ``playfield_transfers:`` section of your config is where you configure devices which transfer balls between :doc:`playfields </mechs/playfields/index>`.

 This is an example: